Guide

 Sum of cost-per-request over all requests attributable to that customer in a period:

-cost_per_customer_month = Σ cost_per_request for that customer in the month
+cost_per_customer_month = sum of cost_per_request for that customer in the month

-The dimension that matters here is customer, not user, not seat.
-A 50-seat customer with one heavy power user can cost more than five light 50-seat customers combined.
-Aggregate at the level that maps to the contract.
+The dimension that matters is customer, not user, not seat.
+A 50-seat account with one heavy power user can cost more than five light 50-seat accounts combined.

 Contribution margin per customer